...

 I see nothing but benefit in encouraging advertisers to diversify both their talent rosters and their casting practices.
 It’s a myth that this excludes talent or negatively impacts listeners.
 The truth is that it makes more listeners and performers feel genuinely considered.

-And I do not like how many African American voice actors have just resigned themselves to the idea that they don’t sound “black enough”, or that sounding “too black” stops them from being considered for more projects.
+I do not like how many African American voice actors have just resigned themselves to the idea that they don’t sound “black enough”, or that sounding “too black” stops them from being considered for more projects.
 I believe there should be no hierarchy in sounding articulate & scholarly vs urban & poetic, and contrary to popular belief how you sound is not automatically dictated by living in the “hood” or “suburbia”.
-Instead, I always encourage us all to proudly add our voices to the cumulative definition of what blackness sounds like so that we can continue to challenge biases and honor true diversity.
+Instead, I always encourage us all to proudly add our voices to the cumulative definition of what blackness sounds like so that we can continue to challenge biases and honor true diversity

 Black Women’s voices can mean Viola Davis, Zendaya, Oprah Winfrey, Kerry Washington, Michelle Obama, Alicia Keys, Cree Summer, Amanda Gorman, Regina King, Debra Wilson, Rashida Jones, Leslie Jones, MC Lyte, Ayo Edebiri, Issa Rae, Tracee Ellis Ross, or ReesaTeesa on TikTok… the range of our vocal impact is limitless.